Best Guide Intune Win32 App Deployment | Endpoint Manager

 Monitor Intune Win32 app deployment

-You can use CMTrace log file viewer to view the log files.
+You can use CMTrace log file viewer to view the log files on Windows device managed by Intune.
 I would recommend reading this excellent article on Troubleshooting Win32 Apps in Intune.

 The Agent logs on the client machine are located in C:\ProgramData\Microsoft\IntuneManagementExtension\Logs.
 This location mainly contains the following log files that track the following information :-

-Some common question and answers related to Win32 App deployment with Intune.
+Some frequently asked questions and answers about Win32 App deployment with Intune.

 The new Intune Win32 app management is a great way to deploy Win32 apps with Microsoft Intune.
-This Win32 app management capability supports both 32-bit and 64-bit operating system architecture for Windows applications.
+This Win32 app management capability for Windows applications supports both 32-bit and 64-bit operating system architecture.

 Log Files to troubleshoot Intune Win32 app deployment?

 AgentExecutor.log, ClientHealth.log and IntuneManagementExtension.log.
-The log files are located in C:\ProgramData\Microsoft\IntuneManagementExtension\Logs on client computer.
+The log files are located in C:\ProgramData\Microsoft\IntuneManagementExtension\Logs on the client computer.

 What is an Intunewin file?

-The .intunewin file is created by Microsoft Win32 Content Prep Tool that converts application installation files into the .intunewin format.
+The intunewin file is created by the Microsoft Win32 Content Prep Tool, which converts application installation files into the .intunewin format.

 4 Comments